 UX Wizards is a design community for enthusiasts of all levels to share knowledge and grow together.
 UX Wizards launched the first Design system on April 14, 2021 (I joined this first design system project and worked on Logos and Icons page).
-For the next project, the Design team decided to create the Semantic Colors and Dos and Don’ts sections for the Color page to use colors more intentionally.
-As part of this update, the existing Colors page was redesigned.

 YEAR